 • How to maximise the effects of contrast showers

-• Maximise your cellulite cream effectiveness, help prevent cellulite
+• Maximise your cellulite cream and cellulite treatment effectiveness, help prevent cellulite

 • Safety first